-Interim re-examinations may be scheduled either because the HRHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
+Families are not required to report other increases of income or benefits until the next scheduled annual re-examination.
+Interim re-examinations may be scheduled either because the HRHA does not have sufficient information to anticipate annual income at the time of the reexamination, for quality control, or because the family reports a change.
 When a family reports a change, the HRHA may take different actions depending on whether the family reported the change voluntarily, or because it was required to do so.